HicServices/FAnsiSql/Documentation/CookBook.md

 ```

-To achieve the same goal in My Sql we have to use a completely different layout
+To achieve the same goal in My Sql we have to use a completely different structure:

 ```sql
 UPDATE `FAnsiTests`.`HighScoresTable` t1